-- Students should self-identify themselves to the Office of Office of Disability Services if they are requesting accommodations. - The student must provide documentation of the qualified disability to the ODS. - Diagnosis of the disability is kept confidential, but the student must confirm with the instructor receipt of ODS the accommodation memorandum sent via email before expecting accommodations. - If instructor is not in receipt of accommodation memorandum, student must provide a copy of the email sent to the instructor from the DS Coordinator and copied to the student. - Students should request and advocate for accommodations from faculty, staff or administration in a timely manner. - Students must notify the ODS of any changes, difficulties, or problems that occur during the semester. - Students are expected to meet the academic performance standards for the class after an accommodation is provided.
+• Students should self-identify themselves to the Office of Disability Services (DS) if they are requesting accommodations.

+- The student must provide documentation of the qualified disability to the DS Office. - Diagnosis of the disability is kept confidential, but the student must provide the instructor with a verification letter from the DS Office before expecting accommodations. - Students should request and advocate for accommodations from faculty, staff or administration in a timely manner. - Students must notify the DS Office of any changes, difficulties, or problems that occur during the semester. - Students are expected to meet the academic performance standards for the class after an accommodation is provided.